TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ##### Military ranks

-The military ranks for the defending town is guard, sheriff, and mayor.
-The military ranks for the attacking nation is soldier, general, and king.
+The military ranks for towns are guard, sheriff, and mayor.
+The military ranks for nations are soldier, general, and king.

 #### Abandon attack
 As a king or general, place an all-white banner near the siege-attack-banner to abandon the attack.
 The attacker can abandon the attack 24 hours after the siege started.